Schiff-Lab/Generalized-Unscented-Transform/README.md

 ---

 ### Run Instructions
 Below are the run instructions to generate the results shown in our paper, as well as to generate resuts for other applications.
+We note that the only files capable of running are the `Examples_1_and_2.m`, `Case_study_1a.m`, `Case_study_1b.m`, `Case_study_1c.m`, `Case_study_2.m`,  and `Case_study_2.3.m` files.
+Other `m-files` only run by supplying the appropriate input arguments.
+Please see the `m-file` you want to run for its inut argument description.

 #### Run examples 1 and 2 in the paper
-1. Run the `Examples_1_and_2.m` file.
+Run the `Examples_1_and_2.m` file to see the performance of the constrained and unconstrained versions of our sigma points.

 #### Run case study 1 in the paper
 1. Run the `Case_study_1a.m` file to see the performance on the quadratic function of a random variable of different probability distributions.